 Your product is now at the final stage.
 And you are all set to sell it to the customers.
 But Wait!!
 That’s ain’t easy & this is why you are here.
-Before you step out, it’s crucial that you keep the sales strategy for your startup in place.
+Before you step out, you must keep the sales strategy for your startup in place.

 Selling is easy when you have the right strategy in place.
-An effective sales strategy is the one that fits your nature of the business and the organization.
+An effective sales strategy fits the nature of the business and the organization.
 And the one that guarantees a high number of sales for every month.

 So, What is a Sales Strategy?